nogipx/data_manage/lib/src/graph/README.md

 # 🌳 Graph Implementation

-A robust and efficient implementation of directed graph data structure in Dart, with focus on tree-like structures.
+A robust and efficient implementation of tree data structure in Dart, with strict single-parent hierarchy and powerful traversal capabilities.

 ## ⚡️ Quick Start